 When You …

-TIP: Some careers may require a very specific type of bachelor’s degree.
-For example, if your goal is to become a public school teacher your state Board of Education will require, at minimum, a bachelor’s degree in education —and that degree will need to include some very specific courses.
-Check with your state licensing board before enrolling in any bachelor’s degree program in accounting, education, nursing, counseling and engineering, in particular.
+Some careers may require a very specific type of bachelor degree.
+For example, if the goal is to become a public school teacher, a state’s Board of Education will require, at minimum, a bachelor’s degree in education.
+That degree will need to include some very specific courses.
+Check with a state licensing board before enrolling in any bachelor’s degree program in accounting, education, nursing, counseling and engineering, in particular.

 Show Me an Online Bachelor’s Degree

 Compare colleges carefully on the courses they will require you to take to earn your bachelor’s degree in any one major area.
 Below is a sample online Bachelor of Science degree from Western Governors University.
 Use this to examine the type of curriculum commonly required.
 Colleges will vary in their exact degree requirements.

 Western Governors University